Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Experiments

 \subsubsection{In- and exclusion criteria}

-Women are eligible to participate in the Rotterdam Periconception Cohort if they were at least 18 years of age, with an ongoing singleton pregnancy less then 10 weeks of GA.
-Pregnancies were only included if the GA could be determined reliably and the pregnancy did not end in miscarriage, discontinuation, intra-uterine fetal death, stillbirth, or passing away postpartum.
-GA was calculated according to the first day of the last menstrual period (LMP), and in cases with an irregular menstrual cycle, unknown LMP or a discrepancy of more then seven days, GA was determined by the crown-rump length measurements performed in the first trimester.
-In case of conception by means of in vitro fertilisation or intracytoplasmic sperm injection, the conception date was used to calculate the GA.
+Women are eligible to participate in the Rotterdam Periconceptional Cohort if they were at least 18 years of age, with an ongoing singleton pregnancy less then 10 weeks of GA.
+Pregnancies were only included if the GA could be determined reliably and GA was calculated according to the first day of the last menstrual period (LMP), and in cases with an irregular menstrual cycle, unknown LMP or a discrepancy of more then seven days, GA was determined by the CRL measurements performed in the first trimester.
+In case of conception by means of in vitro fertilisation or intra-cytoplasmic sperm injection, the conception date was used to calculate the GA.
 We included pregnancies regardless of the mode of conception.
+The distribution of the pregnancy outcome was as follows: 83.3$\%$ no adverse pregnancy outcome, 2.5$\%$ congenital malformation, 0.7$\%$ postpartum death, $0.6\%$ intra-uterine fetal death, $0.2\%$ termination of pregnancy, $0.1\%$ stillbirth and $12.6\%$ unknown.

 We included images that had sufficient quality to manually annotate the crown and rump landmarks.
-We included pregnancies with ultrasound images acquired between 8+0 and 12+6 weeks GA.
+We included subjects with ultrasound images acquired between 8+0 and 12+6 weeks GA.
 This range was selected, since previous research by \cite{Rousian2013} showed that firstly the crown and rump landmarks could be reliably determined up until and including the 12th week of pregnancy, and secondly that other relevant measurements which are relevant for more in-depth insight in growth and development, such as head circumference, trans-cerebellar diameter, biparietal diameter and abdominal circumference can be measured reliable starting at a GA of 7+4.